 8. Go minimalist

-The vertical spaces in your garden should be considered valuable real estate, so don’t forget to make use of them.
+In smaller backyards, vertical spaces should be considered valuable real estate, so we recommend making the most of them.
 Lattice walls, pallet fences, and even wall fountains can make attractive decor elements in small inner-city spaces.
-By making use of your vertical spaces, you can enhance the aesthetics without taking up too much room.
+Utilising your vertical spaces can help you enhance your outdoor aesthetics without the extra decorations taking up too much room.

 10. Add a spot of colour to neutrals